eafflu/runtime/README.md

 See the [opspark-draw documentation](https://libraries.io/bower/opspark-draw) for more details on drawing functions you can use or look at the source directly in your project at `bower_components/opspark-draw/draw.js`.
 You can also use anything in the [create.js API](http://www.createjs.com/docs/easeljs/modules/EaselJS.html).

-# Step 1 - Getting Started
+# TODO 1 - Getting Started

 Install this project into your Cloud9 workspace by typing `opspark install` into a terminal and choosing the `runtime` project.